Agile-IoT/agile-security/README.md

 * Compares username and passowrd to the one provided in the configuration (see the configuration example property auth.local.fallback-user-no-pam.
 This makes sure that IDM runs out of the box.
 * Uses the Linux PAM module to authenticate with users that are registered in the linux machine where IDM is running.
 Since this requires 1) a linux machine and 2) additional libraries in the OS level, this needs to be configured properly.

+# Installing

-# Installing with PAM
+## with PAM (pam branch)

 libpam0g-dev is a library required to perform PAM authentication, i.e. native linux authentication.
 This allows users to provide usernames and passwords to authenticate themselves with the underlying operating system.
+Therefore, we keep a branch called pam in which the npm install will install the node js library (but not the OS library).

 To use PAM you need to install libpam0g-dev in your linux OS.
 For instance, in debian or ubuntu you can do:
 ```
 sudo apt-get install libpam0g-dev
 ```

-Afterwards you can install IDM with PAM by typing (if you need to revert the changes to recover the original package json just do git checkout :) ):

 ```
-mv package-pam.json package.json
 npm install
 ```